kriszyp/xstyle/README.md

-xstyle is a declarative language for defining reactive user interfaces.
-Xstyle extends CSS, combining familiar syntax with extensibility for creating componentized interfaces that can be used to present not only HTML, but data objects, with functionally reactive bindings.
-With xstyle you can define data bindings, UI elements, variables, extensions, and shims to create modern web applications with an elegantly simple, stylesheet driven approach.
-Xstyle also includes tools for loading CSS and building and minifying CSS-driven applications.
+xstyle is a declarative language for defining reactive user interfaces. xstyle extends CSS, combining familiar syntax with extensibility for creating componentized interfaces that can be used to present not only HTML, but data objects, with functionally reactive bindings.
+With xstyle you can define data bindings, UI elements, variables, extensions, and shims with a simple, stylesheet-driven approach. xstyle also includes tools for loading CSS and building and minifying CSS-driven applications.

 xstyle is designed to maximize the maintainability and readability of applications, by allowing developers to define relationships and extensions, with clear, concise declarations that express